 Our baseline study was full of other surprising results (so much learning!) but I will save those for another day.
 This project has already challenged my assumptions about technology – what it is, and how it can be used, it’s relevance to the poorest women – and I am ready for other assumptions to be challenged.
 That’s why learning is so important.

-5. We’re part of a supportive WCC community.
+4. We’re part of a supportive WCC community.

-But not only did I meet some fantastic people, I learned a great deal.
-I learned from the other projects and organizations who attended and we learned together from a community of experts who shared their advice and work.
+In June last year, we had the opportunity to attend a workshop in DC as a part of the WCC application process.
+Mali Health was the only health organization to attend among the approximately 20 participants.
+Not only did we meet some fantastic people, we learned a great deal.
+We learned from the other projects and organizations who attended and collectively we learned together from a community of experts who shared their advice and work.
 There was a spirit of collegiality, not competition.
-For anyone who must attend professional workshops or conferences, or who have firsthand experience with USAID “co-creation” processes – you know what a rare experience that is, and can understand how much I appreciated it.
+For anyone who must attend professional workshops or conferences, or who have firsthand experience with USAID “co-creation” processes – you know what a rare experience that is, and can understand how much we appreciated it.

 Mali Health is proud to be a part of WomenConnect – and we will be working very hard to make our colleagues in the WomenConnect community proud of us.

-As unlikely as it may be, thoughts of How on earth did we get here? have ceded to thoughts like What an amazing opportunity for our team!
+Thoughts of How on earth did we get here? have ceded to thoughts like What an amazing opportunity for our team!